 Eating a lot of red meat and ham but not many vegetables

 How Are Fibroids Treated?

-Uterine Fibroid Embolization is a minimally invasive procedure used to treat fibroids
+Uterine Fibroid Embolization (UFE) is a minimally invasive procedure used to treat fibroids.

 This entire procedure is done while the patient is sedated, through a tiny nick the size of a grain of rice.